angr/angr-doc/examples.md

 Author: Fish Wang (github: @ltfish)

-Angr solves this challenge with almost zero user-interference.
+angr solves this challenge with almost zero user-interference.

 See the [script](./examples/defcamp_r100/solve.py) and the [binary](./examples/defcamp_r100/r100).